Spread the love

 Raj Ghat is a memorial to Mahatma Gandhi, and is one of the most iconic monuments in Delhi.
 Located on the banks of the Yamuna River, the memorial is composed of a black marble platform, inscribed with a quote from Gandhi.
 The memorial has become a symbol of India’s struggle for independence, and is a popular tourist destination.

-See also Exploring the World Heritage Sites of Karnataka
+See also The Beauty of Jamaica's World Heritage Sites

 The memorial is surrounded by other monuments, including the memorials to Jawaharlal Nehru, Indira Gandhi, and Rajiv Gandhi.
 The memorials are also surrounded by lush gardens, and offer a peaceful respite from the hustle and bustle of the city.